-When one hops on the Internet, and grabs one of Nast’s drawings do we know the full story?
+When one browses the Internet, and grabs one of Nast’s drawings do we know the full story?
 Nast drew more than 2, 200 cartoons for Harper’s Weekly (Kennedy) alone.
-A vast majority of his images focused on the people, groups and religion of my Irish ancestors.
-I am seeing a slice of history as it was, not how I wish it would have been!
-His images are historic and have intrinsic value.
+A vast majority of his images focused on the people, groups, and religion of my Irish ancestors.
+In these pieces, I see a slice of history as it was, not how I wish it would have been!
+His images are historic and possess intrinsic value.
 Nast came of age during events, controversies, drama, and a cascade of cultures.
-In order to assess the layers of meaning and do it with justice involves an extraordinary commitment of time and affection for history.
-To evaluate these documents (and Nast’s images) fairly involves having an open mind and a curious nature willing to explore the many back stories and cultures, which shaped individual attitudes and behavior during Nast’s career.
-Every detail – the meaning behind every symbol, the tradition and origin of each stereotype and the significance of the words, placards and captions that accompany his caricatures all play an vital role in understanding these cartoons.
+In order to assess the layers of meaning, and do it with justice, involves an extraordinary commitment of time and affection for history.
+To fairly evaluate these documents (and Nast’s images) involves having an open mind and a curious nature willing to explore the many backstories and cultures that shaped individual attitudes and behavior during Nast’s career.
+Every detail – the meaning behind every symbol, the tradition and origin of each stereotype, and the significance of the words, placards, and captions that accompany his caricatures all play a vital role in understanding these cartoons.

 Caricature and editorial cartoons go beyond mere illustration.
 Simple illustration captures the obvious action along with the ingredients that everyone recognizes.
 Caricature captures an unseen truth – a truth exposed, opinion perhaps, that many would prefer to brush under the carpet.
 Caricature peels back the layers of illusion and exposes a starker reality.